Game Systems

 Monster Treasure

 Final Fantasy II has a unique drop system for monsters that works a bit differently than in other games.
-With a small number of exceptions, every monster has a table of 8 potential drops, and will always drop exactly one of these after combat.
+With a small number of exceptions, every monster has a table of 8 potential drops, and will always drop exactly one of these after battle.
 The unique aspect of this system is that gil is listed along with items on these tables, and monsters don't drop a set amount of gil besides.
 (Which means that if you ever get 0 gil from a fight, you should get items instead.)

-Stat-Boosting Armor
+Attribute-Boosting Armor

 Inns and Sanctuaries